systelab/seed-angular/ELECTRON.md

   </script>
 ```

-Once this has been doing, run the following command to run and test the application
+Once this has been doing, run the following command to run and test the application:

 ```bash
 npm run electron